 Managing acute asthma in clinical settings

-Acute asthma management is based on:
+Acute asthma management in children, adolescents and adults is based on:

 - assessing severity (mild/moderate, severe or life-threatening) while starting bronchodilator treatment immediately